On the rational symplectic group: Introduction

 In Section \ref{secstrapp} we give a non-elementary proof of the symplectic Smith normal form that will be applied to other simply-connected split semisimple algebraic groups {\bf G} defined over $\m Q$ in the last section.
 Indeed we explain how this symplectic Smith normal form can be deduced from the Cartan-Bruhat-Tits decomposition together with the strong approximation theorem.

 In Section \ref{secchegro} we explain the extension due to Steinberg of the Smith normal form to the simply-connected $\m Q$-split groups, see Theorem \ref{thmhsidsic}.\vs

-The last two sections might be useful for graduate students as a concrete illustration of a classical strategy: if you want to prove a theorem over a global field, prove it first over local fields and then use a local-global principle.\vs
+The last two sections are a concrete illustration of a classical strategy: if you want to prove a theorem over a global field, prove it first over local fields and then use a local-global principle.\vs

 I would like to thank Hee Oh for a very helpful comment on a first draft of this note.